 The Teacher Edition allows teachers to access and provide their students with courses both in and out of the classroom.
 It also includes a free access pass for 250 students.
 Finally, the Enterprise Solutions feature is aimed at companies who want to help train and teach their employees.

-Furthermore, study.com works with a huge amount of different universities all around the US.
+Furthermore, Study.com works with a huge number of different universities all around the US.
 This means that students can rest assured that both the information provided in the courses and the credits that the site grants are going to be legitimate.

 Study.com also offers its users the ability to prepare for certain tests and examinations.
-You have the ability to learn at your own pace, which is always a nice added feature.
-It’s cool that you’ll be able to learn and prepare whether you’re a college or university student, or a highschooler - study.com has programs for everyone.
+You have the chance to learn at your own pace, which is always a nice added feature.
+It’s cool that you’ll be able to learn and prepare whether you’re a college or university student, or a highschooler - Study.com has programs for everyone.

 First of all, there isn’t really a “free trial” or any free courses on the site (at least none that I could find) - the whole platform is subscription-based.
 As you’ve probably understood from the Features section of this review, there are five different plans that you can subscribe to.
 Their pricing goes as follows: